Error-331/code_tests/docs/bible/links.md

 A Divine Invitation - January 6 (just see, follow Jesus, believe in God);

 The Use of the Trumpet - January 7 (true law, true faith, Moses, Nathaniel);

+Every Individual Hair - January 8 (God sees all, God understands all, God knows you);